01-edu/public/subjects/localhost/README.md

 - Your server must receive a request from the browser and send a response using the HTTP header and body
 - Your server must call `select` function (or equivalent function) one time only
 - You must manage chunked and unchunked request.
-- You must manage http code, also redirections.
+- You must set the right status for each response

 here is an example of an HTTP request with `GET` method